Statewide Practice Areas

 - President, American Inns of Court (C. Edwin Moore Chapter) 2004-2005

 - President, American Academy of ADR Attorneys (2014)

 - Appointed by Iowa Supreme Court to the Civil Justice Reform Task Force Steering Committee 2010

 - Executive Committee-Iowa Board of Medicine, service 2007-2012

 - Fellow, Iowa Academy of Trial Lawyers

 - Elected to Judicial Nominating Commission 5C: 2022- Present

 Why should you contact Drew Law Firm?

 If you have been injured in an accident at work or by the fault of another person or company, let Drew Law Firm take care of it for you.
 Attorney Tom L. Drew has practiced primarily in personal injury and workers' compensation.
-Representing clients who have suffered from catastrophic injury, construction accident, motor vehicle accident, premises liability, trucking accidents, wrongful death, and motorcycle accident claims for over 25 years.
+Tom has represented clients who have suffered from catastrophic injury, construction accidents, motor vehicle accidents, premises liability, trucking accidents, wrongful death, and motorcycle accident claims, for over 35 years.